Geo-Force: Publication history

 In a 2013 interview with ComicsAlliance, Mike W. Barr spoke on the character's creation, stating:

 "Len Wein and I worked out what the new characters would be and sent descriptions to Jim, saying "Draw these up and see what you think."
 Jim submitted his visual ideas for those characters, with the exception of Geo-Force, who turned out to be the brother of Terra from The New Teen Titans.
 I'm pretty sure George Perez designed that costume, because it was based on Terra's costume ...
 We decided even before the book was printed that that would be the connection between the two characters.
 I had not known about the character.
 She was still in the planning stages when I came up with the idea for Geo-Force, and Len said "Well, we have this other character with Earth powers in New Teen Titans, what are we going to do about that?"
 Marv Wolfman was brought in on the discussion of that, and it was Marv's idea that they'd be half-brother and sister."

 Fictional character biography

 Batman and the Outsiders

-Brion Markov is the prince of Markovia and the half-brother of Terra.
+Brion Markov is the prince of Markovia and the half-brother of Tara Markov (Terra).
 Helga Jace gives them both earth-manipulating superpowers to stop an insurrection mounted by Baron Bedlam.
-During this time, Brion meets Batman, Metamorpho, Black Lightning, Katana, and Halo, with which he forms the Outsiders.

-Following Terra's death during The Judas Contract storyline, Geo-Force assumes a new green and gold costume to distance himself from her.
+Five other superheroes converge on Markovia for various reasons of their own.
+Veteran heroes Batman, Metamorpho, and Black Lightning join forces with Geo-Force and two other new heroes, Katana and Halo.
+After stopping the insurrection, the heroes decide to remain together as the Outsiders, with Batman as leader.

+In one of their earliest missions, the Outsiders team up with the Teen Titans, who are led at the time by Batman's sidekick, Robin.
+It is revealed that Tara was born from an affair King Markov (Brion's father) had with an unnamed American woman.
+Fearing scandal, the king sent Tara to be raised in the United States.
+Unbeknownst to Geo-Force and her fellow Titans, Terra is secretly a spy working for Deathstroke.

+Several weeks later, Terra betrays the Titans for Deathstroke.
+In the ensuing battle with the Titans, Terra kills herself while trying to bury the Titans alive.
+At first, the Titans do not tell Geo-Force of her betrayal, letting him think that she has died a hero.
+However, Batman later reveals the truth to Geo-Force, which leaves him even more heartbroken.
+Geo-Force assumes a new green and gold costume to distance himself from Terra.